CarterG-17/Rheoscale_2.0/README.md

 This package is under a GNU AFFERO GENERAL PUBLIC LICENSE

 ## Contact
-For scientific questions about the dataset, please contact the senior faculty related to this project, Dr. Liskin Swint-Kruse (lswint-kruse@kumc.edu)
+For scientific questions about the dataset, please contact Dr. Liskin Swint-Kruse (lswint-kruse_at_kumc_dot_edu)

-For techniqical python coding questions, please contact the primary coder to this project Carter Gray (cartergray-at-ku-dot-edu)
+For techniqical Python coding questions, please contact Carter Gray (cartergray-at-ku-dot-edu)